What are the Animal Behaviour Collective Microgrants?

 And how do the microgrants work?

 Simply apply through the “Submit expense” tab on this page, and we will do our best to get the requested amount to you as soon as possible.
-We go through applications in our bi-weekly committee meetings, but can also respond to urgent requests sooner if needed.
+We go through applications in our bi-weekly committee meetings.
 You don’t have to explain yourself – we get that our lives can be complicated and strongly believe that we as financially marginalized people are the best arbiters of what we need and the experts on our own lives.
 We reject the all too common pattern in academia (and everywhere) that demands historically excluded and working class people “prove” their worthiness in a system that ignores structural inconsistencies in students’ backgrounds or expose/perform their need and trauma for some committee in order to get the money that we require.

 Our goal is to start our relationship with our grantees through trust, instead of with an assumption that they are lying (i.e. through proving need).
 Minority and working-class students are already forced to navigate these types of distrustful relationships with their institutions while their financially comfortable peers are not.
 The only information that we will verify is your institutional email address (we will make exceptions to this where institutions do not provide email, if you let us know in your application).Click here for more information on how to apply